-- 1. the Corporation's internal control system, including information technology security and control; - 2. the public reporting processes of the Corporation; - 3. the performance of the Corporation's internal audit function; - 4. the annual independent audit of the Corporation's consolidated financial statements and related disclosure; - 5. the quality and integrity of the Corporation's consolidated financial statements; - 6. the Corporation's compliance with legal and regulatory requirements; and - 7. the retention, performance, qualifications, rotation of personnel and independence of the Corporation's independent auditor.
+- 1. the Corporation's internal control system, including information technology security and control; - 2. the public reporting processes of the Corporation; - 3. the performance of the Corporation's internal audit function; - 4. the annual independent audit of the Corporation's consolidated financial statements and related disclosure; - 5. the quality and integrity of the Corporation's consolidated financial statements; - 6. the Corporation's compliance with legal and regulatory requirements; - 7. the retention, performance, qualifications, rotation of personnel and independence of the Corporation's independent auditor; and - 8. related person transactions involving the Corporation and members of the Board and executive officers of the Corporation.